 Community and tribal involvement is an important and ongoing part of the Red Devil Mine project.
 BLM hosted an information session on Feb.
 3 during the 2014 Alaska Forum on the Environment, held in Anchorage.
 The session outlined the early action alternatives BLM evaluated for the site.

-BLM also contacted communities and tribes along the Kuskokwim Rvier to schedule community meetings and tribal consultations to be held in February and March of 2014.
-BLM will ask participants to comment on the alternatives for early action.
+BLM also contacted communities and tribes along the Kuskokwim Rvier to schedule community meetings and tribal consultations in February and March of 2014.
+The purpose of the meetings was to consult with interested communities about the proposed early action at the site in 2014, and to hear residents' comments, questions and concerns.

 The following communities accepted the BLM's offer to meet: